chuhousen/flux_timeseries_cluster/README.md

   - Group into 24 non-overlapped windows in a calendar year (~15 days per window, e.g., Jan 1-15, 16-30...).
   - The median of the diurnal time series for each window are calculated.
   - All available years are used together.
-  - The final composite time series is a multi-year composite diurnal-seasonal time series with 24*24 time steps (points).
+  - The final composite time series is a multiyear composite diurnal-seasonal time series with 24*24 time steps (points).
 - Fill short remaining gaps by interpolation within each window and then across the windows.
   - Skip a site-variable if more than 20% of gaps
 - Down-select sites meeting the following data availability